-- Fully compliant with USB 2.0 specification (full speed). - Supports 32 physical (16 logical) endpoints with a 4 kB endpoint buffer RAM. - Supports Control, Bulk, Interrupt and Isochronous endpoints. - Scalable realization of endpoints at run time.
+- Fully compliant with USB 2.0 specification (full speed). - Supports 32 physical (16 logical) endpoints with a 4 kB endpoint buffer RAM. - Supports Control, Bulk, Interrupt and Isochronous endpoints. - · Scalable realization of endpoints at run time.

-- Endpoint Maximum packet size selection (up to USB maximum specification) by software at run time. - Supports SoftConnect and GoodLink features. - While USB is in the Suspend mode, the LPC1768/66/65/64 can enter one of the reduced power modes and wake up on USB activity. - Supports DMA transfers with all on-chip SRAM blocks on all non-control endpoints. - Allows dynamic switching between CPU-controlled slave and DMA modes. - Double buffer implementation for Bulk and Isochronous endpoints.
+- Endpoint Maximum packet size selection (up to USB maximum specification) by software at run time. - Supports SoftConnect and GoodLink features. - While USB is in the Suspend mode, the part can enter one of the reduced power modes and wake up on USB activity. - Supports DMA transfers with all on-chip SRAM blocks on all non-control endpoints. - · Allows dynamic switching between CPU-controlled slave and DMA modes. - Double buffer implementation for Bulk and Isochronous endpoints.

-7.12.2 USB host controller (LPC1768/66/65 only)
+7.12.2 USB host controller